ashukla21/sec-edgar-proj-final/README.md

 **Matplotlib:** Chosen due to its wide range of capabilities for producing different kinds of visualizations.

-**Flask and TailWind CSS** Used to create simple web application for user interaction and display
+**Flask and TailWind CSS:** Used to create simple web application for user interaction and display